-- Pinch, zoom and position the data on the screen in the browser so all the important information is viewable (in this example we’re showing a fltplan.com Navigation Log)
+- Pinch, zoom and position the data on the screen in Safari so all the important information is viewable (in this example we’re showing a fltplan.com Navigation Log)

 - Now, simultaneously press the Home Button (lower front of screen) and the On/Off button (on the top right), and you’ll see the screen flash white and hear a camera shutter sound

-- Next, go back to your home screen, and locate the “Photos” app.
-When you click on this, you’ll see a photo of what was on your web page.
+- Next, go back to your home screen, and locate the “Photos” app (this has a yellow flower as the icon).
+When you click on this, you’ll see a photo of what was on your Safari web page.
 This is now stored internally on the iPad, allowing you to view your important flight planning data without an Internet connection in the air.

 - When finished with the flight, go back into the “Photos” app and delete the screen capture photo by clicking the “Garbage Can” icon at the upper right.